 Interesting Information about Popular Poinsettia

 What is Poinsettia, one must be wondering?
 Well, Poinsettia is an ornamental shrub, with rather small and insignificant flowers, but has large, brightly colored leaves.
-It is mostly used in Christmas Decorations and has a whole lot of interesting story behind it.
+It is mostly used in Christmas Decorations and has a whole lot of interesting stories behind it.

 The History of Poinsettia is quite interesting.
 It is an ornamental shrub, as you all know, and it is a native to Mexico and Central America.
-There, at those places, it was known as Flor de la Nache Buena or “Flower of the Holy Night”.
+There, at those places, it was known as Flor de la Noche Buena or “Flower of the Holy Night”.

 Then ambassador of Mexico, Joel R. Poinsett, was the one to introduce this special plant in America, in 1828.
 Also, his love for botany led him to cultivate the plant at his home in South Carolina and share specimens of it with friends and botanists.
 And that was why this plant was later christened the ‘poinsettia’ in honor of the first American to discover it, along with in 1836, Congress Declared 12 National Poinsettia Day to commemorate the death of Joel Poinsett.